-Under the strategy's operational efficiency target, the carbon intensity of international shipping would fall 40% by 2030 from 2008 levels and up to 70% in 2050.
-As of 2015, the carbon intensity of international shipping has already dropped by more than 30% from 2008 levels (Olmer et al., 2017; Smith et al., 2015), primarily due to the 2008 global economic downturn that led ships to adopt widespread slow steaming to reduce fuel consumption and, therefore, fuel costs.
+Under the strategy's operational efficiency target, the carbon intensity of international shipping would fall 40% by 2030 from 2008 levels and by up to 70% in 2050.
+As of 2015, the carbon intensity of international shipping has already dropped by more than 30% from 2008 levels.
+This was primarily due to the 2008 global economic downturn which encouraged widespread slow steaming to reduce fuel consumption and, therefore, fuel costs.
 Based on trends in international shipping emissions and demand, combined with fleet renewal under the EEDI, shipping's carbon intensity is likely to fall by at least another 10 percentage points by 2030 without further policy interventions.
-Similarly, the goal of halving 2050 emissions compared to 2008 levels implies reductions in carbon intensity greater than 70% target.
+Similarly, the goal of reducing 2050 emissions by half compared to 2008 levels implies reductions in carbon intensity greater than 70% target.

 The minimum ambition targets above imply significant improvements to the design efficiency of new-build ships.
 Under the scenario where IMO works to implement short-, mid-, and long-term measures (Figure 2, left), EEDI targets are tightened gradually from -30% in 2022, to -40% in 2025, up to -70% in 2040.
-Under the scenario where IMO only focuses on long-term measures (Figure 2, right), EEDI targets are increased much more steeply, from -50% in 2035 up to -90% in 2045.
+If the IMO only focuses on long-term measures (Figure 2, right), EEDI targets are increased much more steeply, from -50% in 2035 up to -90% in 2045.
 This is in addition to widespread adoption of low-carbon fuels for zero emission vessels which, in this scenario, would account for two-thirds of all shipping energy use in 2070.